Visa policy of Mauritius: Visa on arrival

-Visitors from any country or territory that are neither visa exempt nor included in the next chapter can obtain a visa on arrival for a maximum stay of 60 days.
-However, the following passport holders are entitled to a visa on arrival valid for 2 weeks:
+Visitors from any country or territory that are neither visa exempt nor included in the next chapter can obtain a visa on arrival either for 60 days or 2 weeks.

+60 days

+Holders of passports issued by following countries or territories can obtain a visa on arrival for a maximum stay of 60 days.

+2 weeks

+Holders of passports issued by following countries or territories can obtain a visa on arrival for a maximum stay of 2 weeks.

 Visa required

 Citizens of the following 16 countries and territories must obtain a visa in advance from one of the Mauritian diplomatic missions:

 Transit without a visa

 Holders of confirmed onward tickets may transit through Mauritius without a visa for a maximum time of 24 hours.
 This is not applicable to nationals of the following countries:

 Passengers in transit must hold a travel document accepted for entry into Mauritius.

 Merchant seamen in transit do not require a visa regardless of nationality or type of transport if the government is informed by the shipping company.

 Mauritius Premium Travel Visa

 In October 2020, Government of Mauritius launched the Premium Travel visa as a response to the impacts of COVID-19 on the Mauritian tourist trade.
 The visa is open to anyone who can show they have the financial resources to support themselves to live in Mauritius.
 The visa does not allow holders to accept a job in the Mauritian economy.